portainer/portainer-docs/admin/environments/add/add-a-kubesolo-edge-environment/README.md

 # Add a KubeSolo (Edge) environment

-{% hint style="info" %}
-This feature is only available in [Portainer Business Edition](https://www.portainer.io/business-upsell?from=k8s-create-from-kubeconfig).
-{% endhint %}

 [KubeSolo](https://kubesolo.io/) provides a lightweight, single-node Kubernetes distribution designed for edge deployments.
-With Portainer Business Edition you can deploy a single-node Kubernetes edge environment with KubeSolo on your existing infrastructure directly from the Portainer UI.
+You can deploy a single-node Kubernetes edge environment with KubeSolo on your existing infrastructure directly from the Portainer UI.

 The KubeSolo environment can be deployed as a Standard or Async Edge Agent.